opscart/k8s-llm-recovery-lab/docs/gpu-experiment-design.md

 ## Interpretation Boundaries

-The first GPU experiment will support claims about the tested Azure GPU environment only.
+The completed GPU phase supports claims only about the tested Azure T4/Ollama environment and the documented resource/cache conditions.

 Do not claim:

 - universal CPU-to-GPU recovery acceleration,
-- universal GPU model-load behavior,
+- universal CUDA-cache effects across runtimes or GPU architectures,
+- that model fit in VRAM implies adequate host-memory sizing,
+- that the Qwen3 14B right-sized result is directly comparable to the 3B/8B fixed-memory conditions as a pure model-size scaling point,
+- a complete GPU cache decomposition because Linux filesystem/page-cache cold treatment was not repeated on the T4,
-- vLLM behavior before vLLM is measured,
+- vLLM or llama.cpp behavior before those runtimes are measured,
-- cold GPU recovery without explicit GPU-residency preconditions,
-- a pure hardware effect when other environment variables differ.
+- a pure hardware effect when CPU and GPU environments differ in region, host CPU, storage, topology, or container runtime.

-The intended result is a controlled extension of the existing recovery methodology, not a general LLM inference benchmark.
+The strongest completed findings are narrower: functional recovery can lag Kubernetes readiness; accelerator/runtime cache persistence can dominate fresh-pod recovery; and host-memory limits can change the model-loading path even when the model fits in GPU VRAM.